burrrata/crypto_wars/src/intro.md

 <br>

 ## [A New Club](a_new_club.md)
 Alice and Bob build a treehouse.
-Like anyone with a treehouse they start a secret club.
+Like anyone with a treehouse they started a secret club!
 Eve wants to unmask their passphrase though so they create an elaborate code to keep it secret.

 <br>